Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 @image latex /dev_guides/documentation/images/documentation_image002.png

 If this option is set to "Yes", MiKTeX will download missing packages automatically.

+<b>MathJax</b> is used for rendering math formulas in browser (HTML and CHM outputs): http://www.mathjax.org.

+By default MathJAX scripts and fonts are taken from http://cdn.mathjax.org/mathjax/latest and no instalation of MathJAX is necessary if Internet is accessible.
+If you need to use OCCT documentation while offline, you can install local copy of MatJAX, see http://www.mathjax.org/download/.
+See \ref OCCT_DM_SECTION_A_9 paragraph for more details on inserting math.

 @section OCCT_DM_SECTION_2_1 Documentation Generation